xtacocorex/CHIP_IO/README.rst

 **Overlay Manager**::

 The Overlay Manager enables you to quickly load simple Device Tree Overlays.
 The options for loading are:
-PWM0, SPI2, I2C1, CUST
+PWM0, SPI2, CUST.
+The Overlay Manager is smart enough to determine if you are trying to load PWM on a CHIP Pro and will fail due to the base DTB for the CHIP Pro supporting PWM0/1 out of the box.

 Only one of each type of overlay can be loaded at a time, but all three options can be loaded simultaneously.
-So you can have SPI2 and I2C1 without PWM0, but you cannot have SPI2 loaded twice.
+So you can have SPI2 without PWM0, but you cannot have SPI2 loaded twice.
 ::
     import CHIP_IO.OverlayManager as OM
     # The toggle_debug() function turns on/off debug printing